Kinto/kinto/docs/core/viewsets.rst

 Override defaults
 =================

-Viewsets defaults can be overriden by passing arguments to the :func:`kinto.core.resource.register` class decorator:
+Viewsets defaults can be overridden by passing arguments to the :func:`kinto.core.resource.register` class decorator:

 .. code-block:: python